This model outputs the current time every time it is refreshed.

 incremental: true

 In more realistic cases, we could select the MAX(time_stamp) which will grab the latest time_stamp that your current model includes.
 Then, based on this it would incrementally refresh your model to only insert the new data.
-This would continue to occur.
 However, keep in mind that any 'old' data that gets added outside of Rill would not be detected.

 SELECT